factorial-io/undo-redo-vuex/README.md

 import { scaffoldStore } from 'undo-redo-vuex';

 const state = {
+  list: [],
   // Define vuex state properties as normal
 };
 const actions = {
   // Define vuex actions as normal
 };
 const mutations = {
+  /*
+   * NB: The emptyState mutation HAS to be impemented.
+   * This mutation resets the state props to a "base" state,
+   * on top of which subsequent mutations are "replayed"
+   * whenever undo/redo is dispatched.
+  */
+  emptyState: (state) => {
+    // Sets some state prop to an initial value state.list = [];
+  },

   // Define vuex mutations as normal
 }